NetherGamesMC/ProxyTransport/README.md

 # Proxy Transport

-Proxy Transport is a TCP transport protocol implementation to replace the inefficient RakNet protocol implementation between proxies and downstream servers.
+Proxy Transport is a TCP & QUIC transport protocol implementation to replace the inefficient RakNet protocol implementation between proxies and downstream servers.

 ## Format